Menu

 Will my child be left out of any activity because of his/her SEN?

 St Matthew’s C of E Primary is fully inclusive, which means that we take steps to make sure that ALL children are included in every aspect, regardless of a particular difficulty.
 We select activities and trip destinations that all children can access and make adjustments, if necessary, to enable full participation.
+Where arrangements need to be made, risk assessments will be in place.
+Should a pupil need adaptation within class, parents will be informed.

 What happens if/when my child moves to a different school?